ericsantos/lottery/README.md

-# lottery
+# Lottery
-Generate the six numbers of lottery
+Library and command line that generates numbers for lottery.